Gardens must be on a residential property in the City of Hamilton.

 The entire property will be considered, not just the front yard.

 The contest is not open to members of the judging team or their families.

-The Monarch Awards Organizing Committee will do an initial evaluation based on the completed essays and photos.
-Outstanding gardens will be forwarded to the judging team who will chose the gardens they wish to visit.
-The judges will arrange visits, in two groups of at least two.
+The Monarch Awards Organizing Committee will do an initial evaluation based on the completed questionnaire and photos.
+Outstanding gardens will be forwarded to the judging team who will choose the gardens they wish to visit.
+The judges will arrange visits, in groups of at least two.